 Pronouns serve as a placeholder for proper names grammatically.
 Instead of constantly repeating a name every time we want to refer to an individual, pronouns allow us to refer to an individual by an often shorter fill-in for their proper name.
 Pronouns can carry various sorts of grammatical significance, including possession, gender, and number.
 When it comes to God’s ‘preferred pronouns’ I want to specifically examine both gender and number.

-Starting with gender, we have already noted that since God is by nature incorporeal and without parts, when God refers to Himself by terms that signify gender these cannot be understood in a literal way so as to imply that God does have a body with some sort of biological gender.
+Starting with gender, we have already noted that since God is by incorporeal, when God refers to Himself by terms that signify gender these cannot be understood in a literal way so as to imply that God does have a body with some sort of biological gender.
 That God always uses masculine pronouns for Himself, however, does carry significance.
 In scripture, the male gender is associated with headship, authority, and strength.
 Scripture expressly says that “man is the head of woman” (1 Cor 11).
 It also refers to the woman as a “weaker vessel” than man (1 Pet 3).
 So when God chooses to reveal Himself using masculine pronouns, we should see those associations with headship and power, although obviously God as being infinite and transcendent is far beyond man’s power and authority.

 That is why it is wrong to use feminine pronouns for God.
 God has not revealed Himself that way for a reason.
 It is because submission and weakness are naturally and biblically associated with the female gender.